 I think most of us in some way believe in or hope for lasting love and companionship in our lives.
-I believe marriage can be an eternal progression of increasing love, not just a “happily ever after, the end” kind of love.
+I believe marriage can be a progression of increasing love, not just a “happily ever after, the end” kind of love.
 Love in marriage has the ability to grow deeper and stronger if we but nurture it, take the time for it, to listen genuinely with love, to be patient, and care selflessly for the other person.
-I had decided in my teen years to try with all my might to strive for the greatest symbol of eternal love that I knew of, which was to one day marry in a temple and make a promise to my spouse to be with him forever.
-I am so thankful that I did find the man I was searching for, and that I did make that promise of forever to him.
-There were many nights of praying and pondering and listening to God about my future companion. new balance homme I know God had led me to the person who is perfect for me, and met me at a time in my life when I most needed to find him.
+I know God had led me to the person who is perfect for me, and met me at a time in my life when I most needed to find him.
+Marriage unions to another person are a form of Godlike love, and is one of the deepest forms of love that we can find on earth.

 John 4:7 “Beloved, let us love one another: for love is of God; and every one that loveth is born of God, and knoweth God.”